Four New Years' Resolutions You Should Never Make

 You don’t have to have all of the details, but you do need to know enough to get started.
 Knowing how to get where you want to go is the difference between wishing for change and making change happen.

-If repaying debt is high on your resolution list for next year, make an appointment to speak with a certified nonprofit debt counselor ASAP.
-They can give you the unbiased advice and support you need to make real progress.
+If repaying debt is high on your resolution list for next year, we can help.
+MMI offers free debt counseling 24/7, online and over the phone.
+Let us give you the unbiased advice and support you need to make real progress.